 In version 3, presentation slides are uploaded.

+In version 4, add some updates to modification 2

 Background

 According to draft 6 of VVC specification [1], the default values for the following syntax elements can be signaled in the PPS, with the option to signal in the slice header.
 The following table summarizes the syntax elements in the slice header and the corresponding default values in the PPS.